The Security of Mobile, Remote Workers

 According to IDC Research, 72 percent of the U.S. workforce is expected to be made up of mobile workers by 2020.
 As a result, companies across industries face new challenges to keep their employees safe and informed.
 Traditional physical security approaches – typically centered around protecting employees within company facilities – are no longer sufficient when the majority of the workforce has “left the building” and is mobile.

-The “Protecting the Modern Mobile Workforce,” research report was conducted in May 2017.
+The “Protecting the Modern Mobile Workforce,” research report was conducted.
 Security, risk management, business continuity and emergency management leaders at 412 organizations from a broad range of industries were surveyed.
 The median size of the companies responding was 1000-2500 employees.

 Companies Have Sizeable Mobile Worker Populations.
 Companies have sizeable mobile worker populations.
 37 percent of companies stated that more than a quarter of their workforce spends at least 10 hours a week working remotely, away from a fixed office location.